Dr LO, Margaret M.

 BABEd (Lang Ed) English, Teaching Practicum Coordinator (Primary Schools)

 English language teacher education, youth mentoring as service-learning; critical multiliteracies; new literacies, social justice in education

-Youth mentoring as service learning; Social justice and teacher education; New literacies and multiliteracies in English language education; Critical literacy; Inclusive education; Critical discourse analysis and critical social theory
+Social justice teacher education; Youth mentoring as service learning; Critical multiliteracies in English language education; Inclusive education; Critical discourse analysis and critical social theory

 Faculty Outstanding Teaching Award 2015-16, Team Award

 ‘Mentoring for social justice and inclusion’, Team Leader, with C Mok and C. Chan